prateekguptaiiitk/CodeDeployer/README.md

-# CodeDeployer
-An automatic code deployment system similar to Vercel

-# Mini Vercel Clone - Auto Deployment Platform
+# CodeDeployer - Auto Deployment Platform

-This project is a lightweight platform that automates the deployment of frontend applications from Git repositories, inspired by **Vercel**.
+An automatic code deployment system similar to Vercel This project is a lightweight platform that automates the deployment of frontend applications from Git repositories, inspired by **Vercel**.
 It streamlines the build and deployment process using AWS ECS, S3, Redis, and Express.
 It supports: